lrcfmd/kagome_database/ML_example/similarity_ranking/READ_ME.md

 ## rank.py

+   - If ground truth and query sets have been built already, **check_rnk** can accept no variables
    - Size of phase field can be changed in check_rnk but must be set to match the phase fields being studied as in binary_classifier.py
    - Query dataset is built of every unique combination of elements found in the ground truth dataset, that dont also constitute a phase field in the ground truth dataset
    - In **main()** ranking function, to use pre-built vectors **use_vecs=True**